comstock/CharlieHebdo/README.md

 # How do we find images with internal GPS data?

 Using Exiftool to find all files within a directory that include  a "GPSlatitude" metadata value and write the filename out to a list, e.g., "images_with_GPS_data.txt".

         exiftool -if '$GPSlatitude ne ""' -filename -recurse -quiet -dir /media/comstock/Transcend/charliehebdo/drs_staging/* >> ~/images_with_gps_data.txt

 To generate a CSV-format listing of files and associated coordinates:

 		exiftool -recurse -csv -gpslatitude -gpslongitude *.tif > charlieGPS.csv

 To generate a file that maps OSN to URN from the DRS deposit report.

 		 awk '/JP2/ {print "http://nrs.harvard.edu/"$11"\t"$5}' Fabien_B6167982090676897383.txt > gps_urn.txt

-Run CSV file (e.g., charlieGPS.csv) through [decimalDegrees.py](https://github.com/comstock/CharlieHebdo/blob/master/decimalDegrees.py) to convert the location encoding into [Decimal Degrees](https://en.wikipedia.org/wiki/Decimal_degrees), and then run the modified CSV file, and the URN file (e.g., gps_urn.txt) through [URNappend.py](https://github.com/comstock/CharlieHebdo/blob/master/URNappend.py) to produce a CSV file that can be uploaded to [Google Fusion Tables](https://support.google.com/fusiontables/answer/2571232?hl=en) to create a [map showing the locations were the images were captured](https://goo.gl/cXQAcn).
+Run CSV file (e.g., charlieGPS.csv) through [decimalDegrees.py](https://github.com/comstock/CharlieHebdo/blob/master/decimalDegrees.py) to convert the location encoding into [Decimal Degree format](https://en.wikipedia.org/wiki/Decimal_degrees), and then run the modified CSV file and the URN file (e.g., gps_urn.txt) through [URNappend.py](https://github.com/comstock/CharlieHebdo/blob/master/URNappend.py) to produce a CSV file that can be uploaded to [Google Fusion Tables](https://support.google.com/fusiontables/answer/2571232?hl=en) to create a [map showing the locations were the images were captured](https://goo.gl/cXQAcn).